 - give up our time to complete activities related to School Council

-As Council representatives, we are the eyes, ears and voice for our classes.
+As Council representatives, we are the eyes, ears and voices for our classes.
 We ask questions and listen to everyone’s views about our school.
 We take this information back to our meetings for discussion so that we can all help Chirton school to keep improving.
 An example of our school council in action is the introduction of ‘Big Heart Helpers’ in the playground.

-The School Council and Mrs. Camacho
+The School Council and Mrs Camacho

 Along with Mrs Bekker Wrench, we have launched a Pupil Parliament across Equa with a focus on sustainability.
 We are very excited to be working with our friends across the other schools and making a big difference to our planet.